formicant/LED-PWM/README.md

 ### Rotary encoder

 A rotary encoder is used to change the PWM levels.
+It is connected to `PD2` and `PD3` pins of the controller.

 When inactive, both encoder pins (`clk` and `dt`) have high level (logical one).
 The program waits until there's low level (logical zero) on both pins, then determines the rotation direction by noticing which of the pins  turns to logical one first.